 I have already signed a purchase and sale for a house which is an estate sale.
 The deceased had a will and his son is the executor.
 The sale has been delayed for now a license to sell must noe be obtained.
 Is this a quick process?

 Different counties' Probate Courts have different backlogs.
 If all of the paperwork is correct, and nothing is amiss, then it could take anywhere from one to three months on average for the entire process to go through.

 In short, yes.
 Of course you'll want to review the document carefully to see whether it becomes effective immediately, or only on the incapacity of the principal (springing), or whether it specifies any other events of termination.
-However, your basic, run of the mill Durable Power of Attorney...Read more »
+However, your basic, run of the mill Durable Power of...Read more »

 Regarding the probate of the estate of someone who has died, the Probate Court appoints either an Executor (if there was a will) or an Administrator (if there was no will).
 Executors and Administrators are generally tasked with the role of gathering the assets of the decedent, determining and...Read more »

 If your daughter's father is deceased, then any guardianship/conservatorship over him ended upon his death.
 The only way to access his non-probate assets (basically, anything not held in trust) is to petition the Probate Court to appoint an Executor or Administrator.
-If he left a trust, then the...Read more »
+If he left a trust, then...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.